cincibrainlab/braph_bct/README.md

 # vHTP External Dependencies
-## Source files in single respository for reproducibility and publications.
+## List of Source files in single respository for reproducibility and publications.

 We have bundled several commonly used dependencies for the vHTP toolkit: